-And he has been instrumental in the Lions' success the last four seasons.
+And he has been instrumental in the Lions' success the last five seasons.

-In 2011-12, Scholl helped build the Lions into its first 20-win season since the Elite Eight team in 1989-90, the best road record since that team, and the most conference wins since that record-setting season.
+The run in the WCC tournament came on the heels of the 2011-12 season in which Scholl helped guide the Lions into its first 20-win season since the Elite Eight team in 1989-90, the best road record since that team, and the most conference wins since that record-setting season.
 The 11-5 record in the WCC, marked the fifth most WCC wins in school history.

 He has also helped the Lions develop the LMU Cares program, the community service initiative that has reached across the globe.